Peter Putnam - Killed by a Drunk Driver

 Peter was born on May 20, 1927, to John and Mildred Putnam.
 He graduated from University School in 1942.
 Because he was only sixteen years old, he stayed in Cleveland for a year studying at Case School of Applied Science and then admitted to Princeton University as a member of the class of 1946.

 In 1943, he joined the U.S. Navy.
-After serving for three years, he then resumed his education at Princeton University, graduating in 1948 with a degree in physics.
+After serving for three years, he resumed his education at Princeton University, graduating in 1948 with a physics degree.
 He later returned to Princeton, where he apprenticed under Albert Einstein and earned a Ph.D. in 1960.

 The few people who remembered Peter from Princeton said he was something of a recluse.
 John Wheeler, his mentor at Princeton, said he was tall, good looking, charming, and extremely bright.
 He was a man who cared passionately about ideas.
 Although reclusive, Peter had a knack for making friends with offbeat people.